Beyond Traffic Matrix: DELTA -- A DAG-Aware OCS Logical Topology Optimization for AIDCs: Computation-communication DAG-aware Optimization of Logical Topology for OCS-AIDC

 Eq.~\eqref{Start_Completion_Time} defines the temporal boundaries of task $m$ based on its active intervals.
 By utilizing the Big-M method, it ensures that the interval $[S_m, C_m]$ encompasses all time slots $\Delta_k$ where the task is scheduled to transmit ($y_{m,k}=1$).

-\textit{5) Inter-Pod Communication DAG Constraints:}
+\textit{5) Inter-pod Communication DAG Constraints:}

-Eq.~\eqref{DAG_Dependency} guarantees that the execution order strictly adheres to the reduced inter-pod communication DAG.
-Specifically, it ensures that any subsequent task $m$ is initiated only after the completion of its predecessor $m_{\text{pre}}$ and the subsequent elapse of the time interval $\delta_{m_{\text{pre}} \to m}$.
+Eq.~\eqref{DAG_Dependency} ensures that the execution order strictly adheres to the reduced inter-pod communication DAG.
+Specifically, it ensures that any successor task $m$ can be initiated only after its predecessor $m_{\text{pre}}$ has completed and an additional interval $\delta_{m_{\text{pre}} \to m}$ has elapsed.

 \textit{6) Flow Fairness Constraints (Optional for Comparison):}

 Eq.~\eqref{Flow_Fairness} is an optional constraint that simulates conventional fair-sharing mechanisms by compelling concurrently active tasks ($y_{m,k}=1$) traversing the same inter-pod connection to transmit an equal volume of data per flow ($u_{i,j,k}$).
 It is introduced as a comparative baseline to quantify the performance gains of the optimized rate control strategy against the conventional fair-sharing policy.